gabrielSoudry/Fink/README.md

-# Fink The OpenSource Applicatiion for your budget !
+# Fink The OpenSource Application for your budget !

 Demo :
 ![Demo](Demo.gif)